simonambridge/RTFAP2/TransactionHandlers/README.md

   Go to the service URL: http://localhost:3000/

   Select the Transaction Chart option.
-You should see something similar to the following:
+After a while you should see something similar to the following:

   <p align="left">
     <img src="txnchart2.png"/>